 - Put the flour in a medium mixing bowl.
 Add the butter and use your fingertips to quickly work it into the flour to a crumbly texture.
 Add the water and mix well with a fork, then work with your hands until the dough just holds together.
 Try not to melt the butter!
 Shape the dough into a disk, cover with plastic and chill for 15 minutes.

-- While the dough is chilling, mix together the ricotta, goat cheese, egg, and herbs in a medium bowl. salt and pepper to taste and whisk until well incorporated.
+- While the dough is chilling, mix ricotta, goat cheese, egg, and herbes de Provence together in a medium bowl; add salt and pepper to taste and whisk until well incorporated.
 Cover and chill until ready to use.

 - Place the dough in between two large greased and floured sheets of wax paper or plastic wrap.
 Roll out to 1/16-inch thick.
 Transfer and lightly press the dough into the tart pan to cover it entirely.
 Take your rolling pin and roll it across the edges of the pan to break off any excess dough.